openmcp-project/docs/docs/developers/clusterproviders.md

 If `spec.token` is set, a token-based access is requested.
 The ClusterProvider is expected to create a `ServiceAccount`, create `Role` (if `namespace` is not empty) and `ClusterRole` (if `namespace` is empty) resources for each entry in `spec.token.permissions`, and create `RoleBinding` and `ClusterRoleBinding` resources for each entry in `spec.token.permissions` and each entry in `spec.token.roleRefs`.

-Since token-based access works with kubernetes principles only, it should work on any k8s cluster and is expected to be supported by every ClusterProvider.
+Since token-based access is based on standard RBAC and TokenRequest APIs, it should work on any k8s cluster and is expected to be supported by every ClusterProvider.

 #### OIDC-based Access